FranklinYuanCHCH/my_timer/README.md

 ## Acknowledgements

 This project uses the `scramble-display` library from the [Cubing.js](https://github.com/cubing/cubing.js) project, which is licensed under the GNU General Public License v3.0.

+Icon by Muhammad Ahsanu Nadia, Gregor Cresnar, Landan Lloyd, sajula from The Noun Project